Skip to main content

 Here, you can see the status of your tickets.

-Accepted: The engineering team has acknowledged your request.
+Accepted: The Sierra Circuits’ engineering team has acknowledged your request.

 4. How do I communicate updates or follow up on a CST?

-Step 1: Log in to the Sierra Circuits customer portal and click on your SPx number
+Step 1: Log in to Sierra Circuits customer portal and click on your SPX number.

 Step 2: Go to Customer Service Tickets.

-Step 4: Under CST Notes, add comments or questions and click Add Post.
-Our Engineering team will respond via email or directly in the portal.
+Step 4: Under CST Notes, add your comments and click Add Post.
+Our engineering team will respond to your comments within the portal and will also email you the updates.

 5. What happens after my CST is resolved?